malisas/malisas.github.io/_posts/2025-10-02-reinforcement-learner-tic-tac-toe.md

 **RL Terminology:** Episodic tasks in reinforcement learning consist of a sequence of steps that end in a terminal state, after which the agent is rewarded for its performance.
 {: .notice--info}

-## Training a Reinforcement Learner

 To recap, a reinforcement learner does not know the goal of tic-tac-toe.
 The only thing it can do is try different moves and see if they lead to a win (a reward).
 If a move leads to a reward, it will update the probability of making that move in future games so that it will be more likely to play the move again.

-This leads to the following software considerations:
+# Coding the Reinforcement Learner

+This section talks about the technical details of coding the reinforcement learner.
+You can jump to [Exploring the Results](#exploring-the-results) if you want to go straight to the results.

+In order to code and train a reinforcement learner, there are a few software considerations:
 1. The reinforcement learner needs to train by playing a lot of games.
 2. The reinforcement learner needs some way to store its learnings (e.g. updated probabilities) across games.
 The technical terminology for this is a `policy`, which we will define here as a dictionary that maps each board state to a set of possible moves and their evolving probabilities/weights.
 3. The reinforcement learner also needs an opponent.